Ormael13/CoCX/classes/classes/Stats/README.md

 (Player only).

 Give a cumulative 1% bonus to stat multiplier, capped at 20% (in each category).
+Also reduce curse power to stat.
 Negative values decrease it down to -20%.

 **Example**:
 ```js